 How are these conditions diagnosed?

 Diagnosis is primarily based on medical history and clinical signs.
-Blood and urine tests are often recommended to look for any underlying systemic disease.
-Oral x-rays are taken to determine if there is any damage to the tooth roots and supporting structures.
+Blood and urine tests are often recommended to look for any underlying systemic disease that could also result in inflamed gums or oral tissues.
+Dental X-rays are taken to determine if there is any damage to the tooth roots and other supporting structures.

 How are gingivitis and stomatitis treated?

 The first step is a complete oral health evaluation and removal of plaque and tartar under general anesthesia.
 The deposits of plaque and tartar are removed with ultrasonic scaling followed by polishing of the tooth surfaces.
 It is important to clean the tissues beneath the gumline carefully to remove any accumulated plaque or tartar.
 After the cleaning, the gingivitis can subside.
 Some cats need this done regularly to maintain their oral health.

 The treatment of stomatitis involves treating the underlying cause of the problem, if one can be identified.
 Most often, no specific cause is determined.
 Affected cats will require frequent dental cleanings with extractions as well as home treatment, including tooth brushing and the use of chlorhexidine rinses or gels to manage the disease.
 Pain medications, broad-spectrum antibiotics, and/or anti-inflammatory medications may be prescribed.
 Extraction of some or all teeth is often recommended as this is proven to have the greatest effect on stomatitis; however, some (refractory) cases won’t fully resolve after extraction and still need medical management as described above.